 2. Conversion of final performance scores to ratings.
-For an Enterprise that achieved compliance under Step One, FHFA will convert its final performance score after completion of Steps Two and Three into one of three ratings, as provided in the following conversion chart:
+For an Enterprise that achieved compliance under Step One, FHFA will convert its final performance score after completion of Steps Two and Three into one of three-four passing ratings, as provided in the following conversion chart:

-Ratings Chart for Final Performance Scores
+Ratings Chart for Final Performance Scores 14

-ratings chart for I mail terrormance secres

-RATING RATING Complies / Needs Improvement ★★★ Complies / Excellent Results

-FINAL PERFORMANCE SCORE 35 to < 40 40 to 50
+radings chart for 1 mai 1 ci formance scores RATING ★☆☆ Complies / Needs Improvement ★★☆ Complies / Acceptable Results ★★★ Complies / Excellent Results FINAL PERFORMANCE SCORE < 35 35 to < 40 40 to 50